jac/gamekun/README.md

 # __GameKun__
 ### GameKun is a Game Boy emulator written in elixir.

+**This is a POC project which I gave myself as a challenge while learning Elixir**

 To build the executable clone the project and run the follow command in the root of the project directory.
 ```
 mix escript.build